NFL Offense Rankings: Predicting the Top 10 NFL Offenses in 2023

 Predicting The Top 10 NFL Offenses In 2023

-Having a top offense is the way to win in the NFL nowadays.
+Having a top offense is the way to win in the NFL in 2023.

 Last season, the two teams that played in the Super Bowl both finished the season as the top two scoring teams in the league.

-Minnesota let Dalvin Cook go, the offensive line is average, and Kirk Cousins may be on the decline.

-It was tough to leave the Vikings off the top 10 list with Jefferson but there are teams with a better all-around offense.
+It was tough to leave the Vikings off the top 10 list with Jefferson but there are teams with a better all-around offense heading into Week 1.

 Now, we will get into predicting the top 10 offenses of 2023.